f5vmr/SVXLink-Dash-V2/README.md

 <h1>SVXLink Node dashboard repository inspired by a pi-star dashboard</h1>
 <h2>Originally constructed by SP2ONG and SP0DZ, but suffered from out of date code in PHP and Javascript.

-Brought up to date by Chris Jackson G4NAB with new code.
-The DTMF section has yet to be modified to work.</h2>
+Brought up to date by Chris Jackson G4NAB with new code.</h2>
+<h3>The DTMF section is now operational subject to changes to the DTMF_CTR_PTY=/var/run/svxlink/dtmf_svx being inserted in SimplexLogic or RepeaterLogic, replacing the existing line.</h3>

 <b>This installation requires that svxlink has been compiled on Debian 12 with PHP 8.2 installed. </b>